TheJulieProject/raspberrypi/PiMote/README.md

 PiMote (Work in progress)
 Still to come: Grid Layout, More sensor readings, Images, Landscape/Portrait option

+NOTE:
+ACCELEROMETER IS STILL EXPERIMENTAL
+NOT MUCH VALIDATION ADDED YET SO THERE ARE LOTS OF POTENTIAL ERRORS

 How to install

     git clone https://www.github.com/radujipa/raspberrypi